 - 1. All CPCs concerned shall, as soon as possible for eBCD system implementation, submit to the Secretariat the data necessary to ensure the registration of their users in the eBCD system.
 Access to and use of the system cannot be ensured for those who fail to provide and maintain the data required by the eBCD system. - 2.
-Use of the eBCD system shall become mandatory for CPCs on May 1, 2016, unless, based on examination of the status of the system, the TWG advises the Commission through the Secretariat that the system is not sufficiently ready for implementation.
-If the TWG so advises the Commission, CPCs must use the eBCD system to the fullest extent practicable, but paper BCD documents (issued pursuant to Recommendation 11-20 or printed eBCDs) shall continue to be accepted until the TWG advises the Commission that the system is sufficiently ready to be implemented.
-After May 1, 2016, or the date that the TWG advises the Commission that the system is sufficiently ready to be implemented (whichever is later), paper BCDs shall no longer be accepted, and eBCDs shall be used thereafter except in the limited circumstances specified in paragraph 6 below. - 3.
+Use of the eBCD system is mandatory for all CPCs and paper BCDs shall no longer be accepted, except in the limited circumstances specified in paragraph 6 below. - 3.
 CPCs may communicate to the Secretariat and the TWG their experiences on technical aspects of system implementation including any difficulties experienced and identification of improvements to functionalities to enhance eBCD implementation and performance.
-The Commission may consider these recommendations and financial support to further develop the system.
+The Commission may consider these recommendations and financial support to further develop the system. - 4.
+The substantive provisions of Recommendation 11-20 will be applied mutatis mutandis to the electronic BCDs (eBCDs). - 5.
+Notwithstanding paragraph 4 of this recommendation, the following provisions shall be applied with respect to the BCD program and its implementation through the eBCD system:

-- 4. The substantive provisions of Recommendation 11-20 will be applied mutatis mutandis to the electronic BCDs (eBCDs). - 5.
-Notwithstanding paragraph 4 of this recommendation, the following provisions shall be applied with respect to the BCD program and its implementation through the eBCD system: - a) Following the recording and validation of catch and first trade in the eBCD system in accordance with part II of Recommendation 11-20, the recording of information on internal sales of bluefin tuna in the eBCD (i.e. sales occurring within one Contracting Party or Cooperating non-Contracting Party, Entity or Fishing Entity (CPC) or, in the case of the European Union, within one of its Member States) is not required. - b) Following the recording and validation of catch and first trade in the eBCD, the domestic trade between Member States of the European Union shall be completed in the eBCD system by the seller consistent with paragraph 13 of Recommendation 11-20; however, in derogation to Recommendation 11-20, where such trade is of bluefin tuna that is in the following product forms listed on the eBCD, validation shall not be required: "fillets" (FL) or "other, specified" (OT).
+- a) Following the recording and validation of catch and first trade in the eBCD system in accordance with part II of Recommendation 11-20, the recording of information on internal sales of bluefin tuna in the eBCD (i.e. sales occurring within one Contracting Party or Cooperating non-Contracting Party, Entity or Fishing Entity (CPC) or, in the case of the European Union, within one of its Member States) is not required. - b) Following the recording and validation of catch and first trade in the eBCD, the domestic trade between Member States of the European Union shall be completed in the eBCD system by the seller consistent with paragraph 13 of Recommendation 11-20; however, in derogation to Recommendation 11-20, where such trade is of bluefin tuna that is in the following product forms listed on the eBCD, validation shall not be required: "fillets" (FL) or "other, specified" (OT).
 "Gilled and gutted" (GG), "dressed" (DR), and "Round" (RD) product forms will require validation.
 When such product (FL and OT) is packaged for transport, however, the associated eBCD number must be written legibly and indelibly on the outside of any package containing any part of the tuna except for exempted products specified in paragraph 10 of Recommendation 11-20.